Welcome back! Today I thought I would write a review of ‘Anatomy of a Scandal’ by Sarah Vaughan.

 I can’t say too much about the book as it needs to be read in order to fully appreciate the twists and turns that Vaughan takes, but this is a really interesting story about the grey areas in cases as complex as rape, and the ethics and morals of those within the legal profession.

 The themes of class and belonging, particularly from Holly’s point of view, were also really interesting, and stories from the Libertines ring true in Oxbridge circles today.

 One of the things I really liked about this book was the way in which Vaughan uses the perspectives of the different women in order to show how this case affected their lives.

-While on the surface Sophie may have come across as a shallow, middle class Oxford graduate, I came to really sympathise with her character, and the way in which she is forever viewed as simply “James’ wife” is a feeling many women experience.
+While on the surface Sophie may have come across as a shallow, middle class Oxford graduate, I came to really sympathise with her character.
+She is forever viewed as simply “James’ wife” and this is a feeling many women experience.

 I also enjoyed Holly’s perspective, and viewing the elite Oxford society through her eyes was really interesting, as she was both mesmerised and appalled by their activities.